 Ngong Ping Cable Car and The Big Buddha Welcome You Back!!!

 Ngong Ping 360 Cable Car is OPEN.
-Ngong Ping Village remains open, the Big Buddha is under renovation, the Po Lin Monastery remains open.
+The indoor attractions at Ngong Ping Village are closed until further notice, Big Buddha is under renovation.

 Here's what's different after implementation of new safety and health precautions to prevent the spread of Covid-19:

 - Only family and friends within the same group will be allowed to get in the same cabin and limit group size to 4 to ensure sufficient distancing, and every cabin will be cleaned using 1:99 bleach immediately after people disembark.

 - The cable car speed has been adjusted to provide more time to clean the cabins before serving the next group of guests

 - Body temperature will be measured and only those with a normal temperature will be permitted to board the cable car.

 - Queing distance has been widened to maintain air circulation.
 You can purchase discount tickets via Klook.com and avoid the ticket lines